-When Khufu presses him further he states that he cannot tell the pharaoh as the one to be granted access is the first born of three future pharaohs (the first three kings of the fifth dynasty (Userkaf) who will be born to a Reddjedet, the wife of a priest of Ra.
-Thus this story forms part of the prophesy establishing the right to rule of Userkaf, Sahure and Neferirkara Kakai which is continued in the final part of the Westcar Papyrus with the story of the birth of the three pharaohs.
+When Khufu presses him further he states that he cannot tell the pharaoh as the one to be granted access is the first born of three future pharaohs (the first of three kings of the fifth dynasty, Userkaf who will be born to a Reddjedet, the wife of a priest of Ra).
+This story forms part of the prophesy establishing the right to rule of Userkaf, Sahure, and Neferirkara Kakai which is continued in the final part of the Westcar Papyrus with the story of the birth of the three pharaohs.

 The full translation

 Then Prince Hordedef (Djedef-Hor) stood up to speak and said “[ ] deed [ ] is something known by those who have passed away one cannot distinguish truth from lies.
 There is someone under your majesty and in your own time who you do not know”.
 His majesty said “what is this, Hordedef, my son? “